 The City Gallery show considers current realities.
 Oceania: Imagining the Pacific presents modern and contemporary art from around the Pacific.
 It explores and celebrates the ways recent artists have revisited and revitalised traditions through fresh and inventive strategies.

 The show is diverse and encompassing.
 A modern tivaevae made from brightly dyed cottons, Ina and the Shark (1980), made by Group of Mamas, depicts the story of a girl who rides a shark to meet her beloved.
-Shona Rapira Davies’s famous ceramic sculpture, Ngā Morehu (1988), stages the karanga call on the marae.
+Shona Rapira Davies’s famous ceramic sculpture, Ngā Morehu (1988), represents the karanga call on the marae.

 There’s an impressive body of work by Papa New Guinean artist Mathias Kauage.
 His Highland identity and sense of belonging is embodied in his bright figures in Chime costumes.
 His work comes to terms with Australian colonialism and the social realities it brings for indigenous peoples.
 On the other hand, Len Lye and Gordon Walters are Pākehā ‘primitivists’, whose art takes inspiration from local indigenous traditions.